highcharts/highcharts/docs/chart-concepts/3d-charts.md

 Just like in normal area charts, the Highcharts 3D plugin does allow to display multiple area series and to order these as desired with _grouping_ and _stacking_.

 **Make sure the depth of the chart is sufficient to display all your area series.
-You will need at least the following depth: number of area series * (depth of single area series)**
+You will need at least the following depth: (number of area series - 1) * (depth of single area series)**

 Stacking is still available in 3D charts and works in exactly the same way by setting _stacking_ to **true**.